dusandjovanovic/mapper/README.md

 #### Background services
 * `BaseService` which is abstract, provides progress identifier interface and notification provider
-* `CloudDownloadService` for uploading images/videos to Firebase cloud storage
+* `CloudDownloadService` for uploading images/videos to Firebase cloud storage (broadcast based)
-* `CloudUploadService` for downloading videos from Firebase since api doesn't provide streaming
+* `CloudUploadService` for downloading videos from Firebase since api doesn't provide streaming (broadcast based)
 * `LocationService` for location-awareness features such as updating db and notifying user about others nearby
 * `BluetoothReceiverService` for separately threaded Bluetooth receiver

 #### Firebase backend
 Consist of `realtime database` for managing user data.
 User data is bound to all authenticated users and includes attributes such as an email address and other less relevant data.
 Besides user data `markers`, `vistedMarkers` and `savedMarkers` are managed in separate nodes.
-Social managment like `friends` and incoming `requests` are also handled here.
+Social management like `friends` and incoming `requests` are also handled here.
 All image/video data is separated from this database and stored in `firebase cloud storage`, relevant uri information is stored in nodes.
 Model described previously wraps all logic and provides attachable listeners to other view-controller components.

 ![screenshot_home](meta/Screenshot_2018-09-08-15-53-57.png "screenshot") ![screenshot_navigation](meta/Screenshot_2018-09-08-15-59-30.png  "screenshot") ![screenshot_new](meta/Screenshot_2018-09-08-15-56-57.png "screenshot") ![screenshot_map](meta/Screenshot_2018-09-08-15-58-57.png "screenshot")